yusufemresamur/cpp-devcontainer/README.md

 # cpp-devcontainer
-This repository provides a ready-to-use development environment for all kind of cpp projects including embedded projects, leveraging Docker and Visual Studio Code's DevContainers.
+This repository provides a ready-to-use development environment for cpp projects.
 Simplify your development workflow with a consistent and isolated setup.

 ---

 ## Features
+- **Compiler**:
+   - Per default, the LLVM (v19) toolchain is installed.

-- **Preconfigured DevContainer**:
+- **Build tools**:
-  - Includes all necessary tools for C++ development, including compilers, debuggers and build tools.
-  - Clang and GNU Compiler installed
-  - CMake, make and Bazel installed
+  - CMake, make and Bazel (v8) are installed.

-- **Dockerized Environment**:
-  - Ensures consistent development environments across all platforms.
-  - Avoids dependency conflicts with local installations.

 - **Local User Permissions**:
   - Reflects the local user permissions inside the DevContainer to ensure seamless access to files and avoid permission issues.
+  - Per default `uid=1000` and `gid=1000` is used.

 ---